-National or International
+National or international

-This is the highest level and the most rare.
+This is the highest level and the rarest.
 The level will be determined by the prominence of the sponsoring group or geographic location of the event and the scope of its influence.
-For example, performing with the New York Philharmonic would certainly be an event of national significance while a performance at the Spoleto Festival in Italy would be international recognition.
-A faculty member presenting a solo recital under his or her own auspices will provide critical reviews of such a performance as written by authorities.
-The most accessible experiences at these levels will include invitation to perform, conduct, direct master classes, etc. at national conventions.
+For example, performing with the New York Philharmonic would certainly be an event of national significance, while a performance at the Spoletto Festival in Italy would be international recognition.
+A faculty member presenting a solo recital under their own auspices will provide critical reviews of such a performance as written by authorities.
+The most accessible experiences at these levels will include an invitation to perform, conduct, direct master classes, etc., at national or international conventions.